tmtsoftware/csw/docs/src/main/services/aas/core-concepts-and-terms.md

 # Core concepts and terms

-These are some commons terms used in AAS.
+These are some common terms used in AAS.
 More information is available on keycloak [documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#core-concepts-and-terms)

 ### Users